slakkamraju/VLS/readme.txt

 Note: I have used Eclipse IDE to create Maven project.
 Used TestNG framework to create and run the tests for this project

-Step 1) Get Maven project from the GitHub
-Step 2) Install TestNG for Eclipse - This will enable to run the testNG tests from Eclipse
+Step 1) Get Maven project from the GitHub (location: https://github.com/slakkamraju/VLS) Step 2) Install TestNG for Eclipse - This will enable to run the testNG tests from Eclipse
 	Below URl provides step by step instructions to install Testng for Eclipse https://www.toolsqa.com/selenium-webdriver/install-testng/